supervisely-ecosystem/roads-test/README.md

 ## Description

-`lemons_annotated` is a small demo dataset, perfect for flash testing of segmentation and detection models.
+`roads_test` is a small demo dataset, perfect for flash testing of segmentation and detection models.
 It can be used to quickly train and test neural networks on a small amount of images.

 ## Download